Ways to experience Indigenous culture across Ontario

 Native Renaissance

-Native Renaissance is a gift shop, art gallery and cafe located in Tyendinaga Mohawk Territory, under 2 hours from Toronto.
+Native Renaissance is a gift shop, art gallery and cafe located in Tyendinaga Mohawk Territory, approximately two hours drive from Toronto.
 The art gallery features the artwork of well-known artists, such as award-winning sculptor Thomas B. Maracle.

 Support Indigenous artists when you shop for food, arts and crafts and more in the gift shop.